augustss/MicroHs/README.md

 ### Compiler flags
 * `--version` show version number
 * `-iDIR` add `DIR` to search path for modules
 * `-oFILE` output file.
 If the `FILE` ends in `.comb` it will produce a textual combinator file.
 If `FILE` ends in `.c` it will produce a C file with the combinators.
-For all other `FILE` it will compiler the combinators together with the runtime system to produce a regular executable.
+For all other `FILE` it will compile the combinators together with the runtime system to produce a regular executable.
 * `-r` run directly
 * `-v` be more verbose, flag can be repeated
 * `-CW` write compilation cache to `.mhscache` at the end of compilation